AFKWarrior28/ClassDAmp/README.md

 # Science Resource Shop
 The [Science Resource Shop](https://uwaterloo.ca/science-technical-services/about-science-technical-services/science-resource-shop) is located in the room PHY135.
 Besides soldering, they offer a wide array of tools and machines such as lathes, mills, bandsaws, and 3D printers.
 I highly recommend exploring the various tools offered to create a unique housing for your speaker and PCB.
 A sample 3D design is included in this repository, and I encourage you to improve upon my design.

+# Instructional Videos

+[Here](https://youtube.com/playlist?list=PLA1I_6hQhSNaFf6GUz-gZa_wceobiq_6l&si=VTzpREcftJKnDZTa) is a playlist of instructional videos that I am making for this project.
+There is important info in the description of each video, so please watch them as needed and read carefully!
+It's my first time making videos like this, so please excuse the horrible production value :3

 # PCB Design
 All PCB design is conducted using the free software [KiCAD](https://www.kicad.org).
 All final design files for the PCB are included in this repository, and I encourage you to explore them and improve upon my design.